KelseyCooper9/odin-recipes/README.md

 # odin-recipes
 This project will show basic understanding of concepts of HTML including:
 -Establishing a boilerplate
+-Adding headings
--Adding headings, and styles of text including bold/italics -Inserting both absolute and relative webpages -Inserting both absolute and relative pictures -Understanding how to tie this project to github and -make committ messages throughout the project
+-Inserting relative webpages
+-Inserting relative pictures
+-Understanding how to tie this project to github and -make commit messages throughout the project